AhmedBadary/AhmedBadary.github.io/content/research/dl/theory/regularization.md

     * Combines both $$L^1$$ and $$L^2$$
     * Used to __produce sparse solutions__, but to avoid the problem of $$L^1$$ solutions being sometimes __Non-Unique__
         * The problem mainly arises with __correlated features__
+    * Elastic net regularization tends to have a grouping effect, where correlated input features are assigned equal weights.